What is Tony Caviglia's philosophy of coaching?

 Number one, we're committed to helping our football players as student-athletes go on to four-year colleges.
 Each coach is committed to doing that through the academic and athletic progress of each player.

-Getting your college degree is our number 1 priority!
-Playing football well will get it paid for!
+Getting your college degree is our number 1 priority and mission!
+Playing football well will hopefully get it paid for!

 What work ethic do you expect from your team on and off the playing field?

-We have three rules for players to live by and these rules can be applied to the classroom, their job and definitely to the football program.
+We have three rules for players to live by and these rules can be applied to the classroom, their job, relationships, and definitely to the football program.

-- One: be on time, every time.
-Really if you are on time you are probably late.
+- Be on time, all the time.
+Really, if you are on time you are probably late.
 So be early!

-- Two: do your best and a little bit more.
-We expect our players to work hard and give everything they've got even when they don't feel like it.
+- Do your best and a little bit more.
+We expect our players to work hard and give everything they've got, even when they don't feel like it.
+Having a positive attitude and great effort is expected.

-- Three: Treat others with respect.
+- Treat others with respect.
 As you wish to be treated!

-If they can learn to do those two things, they're going to be successful in life.
+If they can learn to do these three things, they're going to have a chance to be successful in life.

 As a parent, if you had a son who was a potential candidate to play at FCC, what would be the key selling point(s) over other community colleges?